-California Waterfowl’s policy team works actively with lawmakers from both parties to promote legislation beneficial to wetlands and hunting.
+California Waterfowl’s advocacy team works actively with lawmakers from both parties to promote legislation beneficial to wetlands and hunting.
 We also fight detrimental bills, either opposing them outright or, when they’re certain to pass, working to minimize detrimental impacts.

 While CWA is focused on waterfowl, we often take positions on legislation affecting other species or forms of hunting because we know our members have diverse conservation and hunting interests.
 We also lobby on firearm legislation that could negatively affect law-abiding hunters.

 If you sign up for our action alerts, we’ll let you know when it’s time to contact your representatives in Sacramento or Washington, D.C., and we’ll make it easy for you to contact them by email through our Voter Voice system.